State Ambassador Internship

 A $4,500 scholarship will be provided to the intern upon successful completion of the internship.
 Start date will depend on the student's school schedule, and end date will be after the conclusion of the IL State Fair.

-- Must be an Illinois resident between the ages of 18 and 23 (Must be age 18 by Jan 1, 2022.
-Undergraduate and graduate students may apply.
+- Must be an Illinois resident between the ages of 18 and 23 (Undergraduate and graduate students may apply.
 Note that payment is only provided via scholarship, directly to the institution.)

 - Must exhibit strong communication, organization and leadership skills